SundownRider/Elk-Stack-Project/README.md

 One significant advantage of automating the configuration with Ansible was the simplicity of the installation.
 I was able to minimize the risk of misconfiguration through the use of Ansible.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
-- ...
+1. Install Docker
+2. Install Python3 (pip3)
+3. Install The Docker Module Using Python3 (pip3)
+4. Extend The Amount Of Memory Allocated To Docker
+5. Download and Launch An Elk Conatiner Using Docker

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.